Convergence (comics): Convergence: Aquaman

 Aquaman of New Earth has been trapped under the dome with the citizens of Metropolis of New Earth and protects the people from criminals.
 His fish-out-of-water status has earned him unwanted media attention, and people are aware that he has become mentally unstable after being separated from his home and losing his hand.
 After arriving, Aquaman fashioned a spike to replace that hand and used it to defeat Chemo.
 However, this polluted the harbor, isolating him from the only natural water source left.
 This forced him to reside in the Metropolis Aquarium and replace the spike attached to his wrist with a hook.

 At S.T.A.R.
-Labs, Dr. Dane Dorrance attempts to console Aquaman, noting that many other metahumans lost their abilities under the dome while he was able to retain his Atlantean biology.
+Labs, Dane Dorrance attempts to console Aquaman, noting that many other metahumans lost their abilities under the dome while he was able to retain his Atlantean biology.
 He has, however, lost his telepathic connection with the fish.
-While Aquaman admits that this has impacted him, he refuses to talk about it, as talking won't help him get back to Mera.
-Aquaman then recognizes Dr. Dorrance as a member of the Sea Devils.
-Dr. Dorrance convinces Aquaman to leave the aquarium and live at S.T.A.R.
+While Aquaman admits that this has impacted him, he refuses to talk about it, as talking will not help him get back to Mera.
+Aquaman then recognizes Dorrance as a member of the Sea Devils.
+Dorrance convinces Aquaman to leave the aquarium and live at S.T.A.R.
 Labs where he would still be allowed to patrol.
 While Aquaman showers for hydration, the water suddenly turns off.
 A voice then announces that the dome will go down and champions must fight for the fate of their cities.

 Other metahumans begin to regain their powers including Parallax of New-Earth.
-The D.E.O. begins tracking Parallax only to be attacked by Deathblow of the Wildstorm Universe.
+The D.E.O. begins tracking Parallax only to be attacked by Deathblow of the WildStorm Universe.
 Deathblow then searches for and finds Aquaman.

 The scientists at S.T.A.R.
 Labs are attacked by a fighter from another city.
 The scientists turn to Aquaman for insight, and he surmises that the attacker would use the sewers to get in.
 At that moment, the soldiers in the sewers are slain by Deathblow.
 Aquaman then engages Deathblow in combat.
 After injuring Deathblow, Aquaman leads him to the power plant.
 Deathblow then uses S.T.A.R.
 Labs' "Drydock" contingency plan and activates it to dry Aquaman out.
 When Aquaman tries to turn on the sprinklers, no water comes out.
 Deathblow then prepares to kill a weakened Aquaman and taunts him that the nearest ocean is a universe away.
-Dr. Dorrance recalls that every cell in the human body evolved from cells that had once subsisted in the sea and that the human body is primarily composed of water.
+Dorrance recalls that every cell in the human body evolved from cells that had once subsisted in the sea and that the human body is primarily composed of water.
 Hearing this, Aquaman thrusts his hook into Deathblow's throat and draws strength from the water in the blood pouring from Deathblow's veins.
-Aquaman's victory causes Wildstorm Universe's San Francisco and Deathblow to vanish.
+Aquaman's victory causes WildStorm Universe's San Francisco and Deathblow to vanish.
 Aquaman of New Earth then goes on patrol to see if any other characters from the other cities will be attacking.